Satan: Book of Job

 The satan appears in the Book of Job, a poetic dialogue set within a prose framework, which may have been written around the time of the Babylonian captivity.
-In the text, Job is a righteous man favored by Yahweh.
-Job 1:6–8 describes the "sons of God" (bənê hāʼĕlōhîm) presenting themselves before Yahweh.
+In the text, Job is a righteous man favored by Yahweh. describes the "sons of God" (bənê hāʼĕlōhîm) presenting themselves before Yahweh.
 Yahweh asks one of them, "the satan", where he has been, to which he replies that he has been roaming around the earth.
 Yahweh asks, "Have you considered My servant Job?"
 The satan replies by urging Yahweh to let him torture Job, promising that Job will abandon his faith at the first tribulation.
-Yahweh consents; the satan destroys Job's servants and flocks, yet Job refuses to condemn Yahweh.
+Yahweh consents: the satan destroys Job's servants and flocks, yet Job refuses to condemn Yahweh.
 The first scene repeats itself, with the satan presenting himself to Yahweh alongside the other "sons of God".
 Yahweh points out Job's continued faithfulness, to which the satan insists that more testing is necessary; Yahweh once again gives him permission to test Job.
 In the end, Job remains faithful and righteous, and it is implied that the satan is shamed in his defeat.

 Book of Zechariah

-Zechariah 3:1–7 contains a description of a vision dated to the middle of February of 519 BC, in which an angel shows Zechariah a scene of Joshua the High Priest dressed in filthy rags, representing the nation of Judah and its sins, on trial with Yahweh as the judge and the satan standing as the prosecutor.
-Yahweh rebukes the satan and orders for Joshua to be given clean clothes, representing Yahweh's forgiveness of Judah's sins.
+contains a description of a vision dated to the middle of February of 519 BC, in which an angel shows Zechariah a scene of Joshua the High Priest dressed in filthy rags, representing the nation of Judah and its sins, on trial with Yahweh as the judge and the satan standing as the prosecutor.
+Yahweh rebukes Satan and orders for Joshua to be given clean clothes, representing Yahweh's forgiveness of Judah's sins.